linuxfandudeguy/proxubaum/readme.md

 # proxubaum

-> o proxubaum o proxubaum, how thy proxy is so verdant
+> o proxubaum o proxubaum, how steadfast is your unblocker

 a very bad proxy powered by `unblocker`, the same code used for the original (now deceased) **nodeunblocker.com**. it works. sometimes. probably.